AREA-EPITECH/RTYPE-mirror/documentation/shared/Ecs.md

 ```

 #### - Kill an entity
-the entities are stored in an array, so you can have three entities, kill the second and when you iterate on your entities, the loop will pass over the third entity.
+The entities are stored in an array, so you can have three entities, kill the second and when you iterate on your
+entities, the loop will pass over the third entity.
 ```c++
 auto entity1 = reg.spawn_entity();
 auto entity2 = reg.spawn_entity();